pedrocurvo/MLStellaratorDesign/README.md

 8. Alternatively, if you are using VSCode, you can install the TensorBoard extension and visualize the tensorboard log directly in VSCode by pressing ```Cmd+Shift+P``` and typing ```Python: Launch TensorBoard ``` and selecting the dir or log you want to visualize.

+## Probabilistic model

+The probabilistic model is a multivariate normal parameterized by a neural network (see `model.py`).

+1. Generate the training data by running `generate.py`.
+This will generate a dataset in `data/dataset.csv`.

+2. Train the model by running `model_train.py`.
+The model weights will be saved in `model_weights.h5`.

+3. Use the model to predict "good" stellarators by running `model_predict.py`.
+The results will be saved in `data/predict.csv`.

+The script `qsc_sampling.py` contains supporting routines for `generate.py` and `model_predict.py`.